 Production Status: In Development

-Curse of the Cry Baby is a Sci-Fi thriller based on a Coharie Native American legend, which combines live action with state-of-the-art animation, with spiritual undertones.
-This film will spotlight Native Americans in front of, as well as behind, the camera.
+Curse of the Cry Baby is based on a Coharie Native American legend, which combines both live-action and state-of-the-art animation.
+The film, with its spiritual undertones, spotlights Native Americans in front of, as well as behind the camera.

-Curse of the Cry Baby is a supernatural thriller, with spiritual undertones, based on the Coharie Native American legend.
-It is a movie of redemption and faith that combines live action with state of the art animation.
-The style of the production is similar to Robert Rodriguez's Sin City and the emphasis of the story is comparable to The Exorcism of Emily Rose.
-Curse of the Cry Baby is a metaphysical journey that will literally drag our protagonist to the deepest pits of Hell and back.
-From Emmy award-winning director, Keith Carter, and veteran award-winning producer, Carol Bidault de l'Isle.
+From Emmy award-winning director, Keith Carter, and veteran award-winning producer, Carol Bidault de l'Isle, comes Curse of the Cry Baby, a supernatural thriller based on the Coharie Native American legend.
+With its spiritual undertones, the film tells a story of redemption and faith, combining live-action and state-of-the-art animation.
+The style of the production is similar to that of Robert Rodriguez's Sin City, while the emphasis of the story is comparable to The Exorcism of Emily Rose.
+Curse of the Cry Baby is a metaphysical journey that, literally, drags our protagonist to the deepest pits of Hell and back.

-Johnny Immanuel, a 17 year-old local native of Swamp Ridge, NC, and the Coharie community attend the annual Powwow where they all witness an unusually bright star fall from the sky.
-Upon its impact, everyone feels the earthquake it causes.
-Early the next morning, Johnny meets up with his friend, they sense an uncanny silence befall the swampland and hear a demonic cry bellow throughout the countryside.
-Forest animals, great and small, scatter and the boys run frantically for their lives before being dragged away by a powerful force.
-At the same moment, Amos and Sarah Immanuel, Johnny's parents, are awakened by a haunting commotion coming from the barnyard.
-Amos goes to investigate.
-One of his prized cows has just given birth to a red heifer, which is being eaten alive by a swarm of ravenous locusts.
+At the same moment, Amos and Sarah Picker, Natalie’s fellow congregation members, are awakened by a haunting commotion coming from their barnyard.
+Amos goes to investigate, where he discovers that one of his prized cows has just given birth to a red heifer, who is being eaten alive by a swarm of ravenous locusts.
 Unbeknownst to Amos, this grisly encounter is part of a series of apocalyptic events that are about to unfold, including an opening of a 'Hell Hole' which will release an ancient diabolical entity known as Abaddon, the gatekeeper to the bottomless pit.
 "Woe unto the earth, the Wrath of God is about to be unleashed."

 About the Coharie Tribe:

-The present population of the Coharie Indian Tribe is located in the southeastern region of the State of North Carolina in the counties of Harnett and Sampson.
-The Coharies descend from the aboriginal tribe of the Neusiok Indians.
-The current tribal roll has 3,032 members, with approximately 20% of these members residing outside the tribal communities.
-Historical movements, initiated by intertribal as well as White/Native American colonial hostilities, caused the Coharies to move to their present location between 1729 and 1746.
+The present population of the Coharie Indian Tribe is located in the southeastern region of North Carolina, with current tribal roll has 3,032 members.
+The Coharies descend from the aboriginal tribe of the Neusiok Indians and moved to their present location between 1729 and 1746 due to American colonial hostilities.
 Since this date, they have lived continuously as an Native American Tribe at or around the Little Coharie River.

 About the Coharie Myth of the Cry Baby: